research—09.20.2024

 INVESTMENT FOCUS

 Over the past decade, U.S. rental housing fundamentals have remained very healthy overall.
-U.S. multifamily rents are at all-timhighs, and most markets report vacancy rates under 5.5%.
-Furthermore, all major markets reported positive rent growth in 2022.
-Year-to-date 2023 rent growth has largely remained positive excluding a handful of markets.17 Clarion Partners is focused on the following acquisition and development investment strategies:
+U.S. multifamily rents are at all-time highs, and most top markets report vacancy rates under 5.5%.17 Furthermore, most major markets reported positive rent growth in 2023.
+Year-to-date in 2024, U.S. rent growth has also remained positive.18 Clarion Partners is focused on the following acquisition and development investment strategies:

 - Sun Belt metros with a concentration of high-growth industries, strong population growth, and a low cost of living;